TechnionTDK/jbs-json23plet/README.md

       ./json23plet.sh -config outputDir=myOutputDir

+### Configure the default input directory
+The command sets up the default input directory and saves it in `config.json` file.<br/>

+      ./json23plet.sh -config genInputDir=myInpuputDir

 ### Run a single generator
 The command runs a specific [generator](README.md#generators) on a specific input directory (or a specific single file) recursively.